bet365 Bonus Code GOALBET: Get $200 in Bonus Bets for Italian Serie A & EFL Cup | Goal.com US

-Use the bet365 promo code GOALBET to get $200 in bonuses for Lecce vs Napoli at 1:30 pm ET and Wrexham vs Cardiff City at 4 pm ET.
+Use the bet365 bonus code GOALBET for $200 in bonuses for AS Roma vs Parma at 1:30 pm ET and Liverpool vs Crystal Palace at 4 pm ET.

-Napoli looks to stay atop the Italian Serie A table with a road win over Lecce.
-Meanwhile, Wrexham looks to advance to the next round by beating Cardiff City.
+We’re looking at a low-scoring affair today when AS Roma hosts Parma.
+In the EFL Cup, Liverpool looks for another format to get over the hump, this time against Crystal Palace.

 *The bonus code GOALBET can be used during registration but does not change the offer amount in any way.